dangilman/darkspirals/README.rst

 Installation
 --------
+You can install the code by cloning this repository.
+Navigate to where you want to store the code on your local machine and enter the following in the terminal:

-git clone https://github.com/dangilman/darkspirals.git; cd darkspirals; python setup.py install
+git clone https://github.com/dangilman/darkspirals.git; cd darkspirals; python setup.py develop --user

 Credits
 -------